- What’s in your Amber iX app?

 Note: you can add any photos from the main photo-viewer to an album.
 Additional photo sources for album content creation will be added in follow-on releases.

 Generally speaking, you can share/upload any content that is local to Amber iX to any other app, as long as the other app will accept it.
-Note that most apps have file size limitations so you won’t be able to upload an any-sized file.
+Note that most apps have file size limitations so you won’t be able to upload any sized file.
+Select the file you want and click on Share > Export to Other App.

-We can quickly share to other apps the content of the camera roll (a system resource), and the content of Offline Folder since those content is local to Amber iX.
+We can quickly share with other apps the content of the camera roll (a system resource), and the content of the Local App Folder since those content is local to Amber iX.

 To access the files and folders on Amber X in a file explorer view, you can click on the “File” button on My Amber top page.

-Note, you can also generate an anonymous link for sharing.
-Just bear in mind that anyone who gains access to the anonymous link can access your file or folder.
-If you are security-conscious we’d suggest that you don’t share using an anonymous link.
+Note: A public link can be generated for sharing (read-only).
+Just bear in mind that anyone who gains access to the public link can access your file or folder.
+If you are security-conscious, we’d suggest that you don’t share using a public link.

-Sharing to an AmberCloud account user is simple.
-People who already have an AmberCloud account will just get the shared item in their incoming “Shared” folder (accessible from the Home page of Amber iX app), together with an email notification about the share.
-If a person doesn’t yet have an AmberCloud account, we will invite them to join AmberCloud and once they have created an AmberCloud account they will see the shared item in the “Shared” folder in their Amber iX app.
+Sharing with an AmberCloud account user is simple.
+People who already have an AmberCloud account will just get the shared item in their incoming Shared folder (accessible from the Home page of the Amber iX app), together with an email notification about the share.
+If a person doesn’t yet have an AmberCloud account, we will invite them to join AmberCloud and once they have created an AmberCloud account they will see the shared item in the Shared folder in their Amber iX app.

 Did you know that your Amber X can find the TV and Chromecast devices that are connected to the same local network?
 And did you know that you can cast your photos and videos onto those TV and Chromecast devices?